 - Stock price as of May 15: $238.86

-Meta, formerly known as Facebook, has taken a beating over the last six months, and shares are trading at their lowest price in over two years.
+Meta, formerly known as Facebook, took a beating in 2021 and the first three quarters of 2022 but has been on an upswing since last October.
 However, despite vulnerabilities such as privacy issues and unease around artificial intelligence, some believe the recent sell-off is unwarranted because of Meta’s unrivaled dominance as a market leader, Seeking Alpha reported.
 The steady increase over the last six months seems to bear that out.

-Over 3 billion people, representing about 45% of the world’s population, use a Meta social media platform at least once a month.
-Analysts rate META a “buy” and predict an average price target of $296.63, which is a slight downgrade compared to May but still well above the stock’s closing price of $157.05 on June 21.
+Over 3.5 billion people, representing 47% of the world’s population, use a Meta social media platform at least once a month, according to Statista.
+Analysts rate META a “buy” and predict an average price target of $154.93, which is a downgrade compared to last month but still well above the stock’s price of $110.88 when the markets closed on Nov.
+21.

 - Stock price as of May 15: $19.24